meyerchak/DU/README.md

 Add the DU Hockey Schedule in your Calendar app subscriptions: https://meyerchak.github.io/DU/DUHockey.ics

-If you subscribe to DUHockey.ics updated game times will be pushed to your calendar automatically
+If you subscribe to DUHockey.ics updated game times will be pushed to your calendar automatically for Mountain Standard Time

 <h1 align="left">Instructions:</h1><p align="center">